Srividhya001/StockQuoteApp/README.md

 ## Spring security is enabled for getStockQuote and getAllQuote apis
 - Dependency is SQL DB, download and run the sql server.
 - Create the schema - "security_db"
+- update the apiKey in application.properties by registering to alpha.
 - update the running SQL local server in application.properties as shown below.

 `spring.datasource.url=jdbc:mysql://localhost:3306/security_db`